GRE Test Preparation Guide & Useful Resources

 How Early Should I Get Ready For GRE Testing?

 Although your situation may differ if you are not only planning to enter college, it is recommended to start your GRE preparation approximately one year before making your final choice in terms of an educational institution and the course.
 A reason for such a significant time gap is being able to take the exam again if it will be necessary.
 Currently, the test results remain valid for five years.
-As a rule, GRE tests are taken at one of over thousand test-taking locations not only in the United States, Canada, or the United Kingdom but in over 160 countries all over the world, which also makes it important for international exchange students.
+As a rule, GRE tests are taken at one of over thousand test-taking locations not only in the United States, Canada, or the United Kingdom but in over 160 countries worldwide, making it important for international exchange students.
 You can turn to your college campus of choice or approach one of the independent test centers if you have not decided on your college choice yet.

 Learning The GRE Details